danielpalme/ReportGenerator/src/Readme.txt

     * New: Azure DevOps task: Added new setting "publishCodeCoverageResults" This allows to publish report in 'Code Coverage' tab directly.
            Makes the 'PublishCodeCoverageResults' task obsolete.
+    * New: #662: Added ability to filter by coverage in Html reports

 5.2.5.0